unibo-dtm-se-2425-Wasted/report/sections/03-design/index.md

 ## Data Queries

-- All database access is handled by the backend:
+- All database access is handled internally via Python/SQLite:
   - `SELECT` for filters, dashboards, and statistics
   - `INSERT`, `DELETE`, `UPDATE` for food lifecycle management
   - `JOIN` for waste tracking if schema is normalized